 Sometimes you may want to closely inspect a short method.
 Usually short methods are narrow and the graph is not able to show its called methods.
 In this case you can zoom in the method.
 The whole graph will be scaled and zoomed element will occupy entire screen width, revealing hidden details.
 Zoom in is activated by double-click or from popup menu.
 ESC resets zoom and returns graph to its original scale.

 Flame graph respects filter settings and collapse filtered methods the same way as it does CPU call tree.
 Inside filtered elements you will see small button that allows to unfilter the element.
 You can always undo unfiltering by using the Ctrl+Z shortcut or from popup menu.

-The following actions are available in the popup menu and in toolbar:
+The following actions are available in the popup menu:

 - File | Export to...
 (Ctrl+S) - exports flame graph to PNG image.

 - Tools | Open in IDE (F8) - opens method declaration in IDE editor.
 See IDE integration.